- Yokohama-shi Top Page

 To the citizens

-If it is unavoidable to travel to the affected area, use the "Country / Region Information" (external site) of the Ministry of Health, Labour and Welfare Quarantine Station FORTH and "Overseas Safety Information" (external site) of the Ministry of Foreign Affairs' "Overseas Safety Information" (external site).
-Check the situation, consider whether or not to travel, and make sure to take basic hygiene measures (hand washing, avoid contact with patients and animals, avoid contact with patients and animals, etc.)
+If it is unavoidable to travel to the affected area, check the status of local epidemics in the Ministry of Health, Labour and Welfare's Quarantine Station FORTH "Countries and Regions" (external site) and the Ministry of Foreign Affairs' "Overseas Safety Information" (external site), and consider whether or not to travel, and take basic hygiene measures (hand washing, avoid contact with patients and animals, etc.).

-If you experience symptoms after traveling to the affected area or contact with an infected person, do not consult a medical institution directly.
-Please call the Health and Welfare Center Health and Welfare Division Health Promotion Section in each ward.
+If you experience symptoms after traveling to the affected area or contacting an infected person, please do not consult a medical institution directly and contact Health Promotion Section Health and Welfare Center, Health and Welfare Division, in each district.

-※Please contact the Yokohama City Public Health Center Infectious Disease Food Poisoning Emergency Call Dial in case of emergency in case of any of the above during weekday business hours.
+※In case of emergency other than weekday business hours, please contact the Yokohama City Public Health Center Infectious Disease Food Poisoning Emergency Call Dial.
 Please refrain from contacting us if there is no urgency for emergency use during night holidays.

 To Medical Institutions